ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/upcast.md

 ### Using view element definition

-You can limit the view elements that qualify for the conversion by specifying their attributes, e.g. a class name.
-To achieve it, provide the desired element element definition in the `view` property like in the example below:
+You can limit the view elements that qualify for the conversion by specifying their attributes, like a class name.
+To achieve it, provide the desired element definition in the `view` property like in the example below:

 ```js
 editor.conversion